akeneo/pim-api-docs/content/pagination.md

 ```
 :::

-To request pages of all entities exapect products, you can only use the classical method, see [Page type pagination](/documentation.html#page-type) below.
+To request pages of all entities except products, you can only use the classical method, see [Page type pagination](/documentation.html#page-type) below.

 To request pages of products, you can use either the classical method or the search after method.
 For more details, see below.

 ## Page type

+This is the default pagination type, available for all resources.
+It's the standard way to paginate resources (with an offset on query).

-This is the classical pagination.
-You cas use it on all resources.
-When you want to use the classical method on products, you set the `pagination_type` query parameter to `page`.
+When you want to use the classical method on products, you can set the `pagination_type` query parameter to `page` but this is not mandatory since this is the default pagination.

-You will then need to set the `page` query parameter to a page number, the page being the one you want to request.
+You can then set the `page` query parameter to a page number, the page being the one you want to request.
+By default, if you do not set this query parameter, you will get the first page.

 ### Example
 #### Request